Short version – on medical leave until the end of January 2018

-I’m on medical leave for the rest of 2017 due to acute myeloid leukaemia (t-AML).
+I’m on medical leave until at least the end of January 2018 due to therapy-related acute myeloid leukaemia (t-AML).

 It turns out that supporting my husband through a complex stay in hospital with very little haemoglobin in my blood was unbelievably exhausting.
 I didn’t know how horribly tired I was until I received the first of many blood transfusions.

-After I got over the initial shock of diagnosis and began treatment, I almost immediately began to feel very much better, Thanks to good Wi-Fi, and being allowed to bring in a few home comforts such as my usual big home monitor, I’m able to keep in touch with friends and family.
+After I got over the initial shock of diagnosis and began treatment, I almost immediately began to feel very much better.
+Thanks to good Wi-Fi, and being allowed to bring in a few home comforts such as my usual big home monitor, I was able to keep in touch with friends and family.

 I’m entirely confident in my medical team that they will make the right decisions for me.
 If they had not diagnosed me and started treatment straight away, I could have easily dropped dead sometime in March, or at any time since.
 I’m very glad that I have the choice not to do that.

-Fortunately for me, I have an extensive support network (as well as those provided by my hospital) who are looking after the non-medical aspects of my treatment.
+Fortunately for me, I have an extensive support network (as well as the support provided by my hospitals) who are looking after the non-medical aspects of my treatment.
 They include a life coach, a dietitian, other doctors, a yoga teacher, people who have had a similar type of cancer, people who have gone through other illnesses with similar types of treatment, and many others from all walks of life.